Goldenbwuoy/LRR/README.md

 -  [Priority low] *Receiving email for password resetting*.
 Password resetting link is not always sent successfully.

--  [Priority medium] *Discuss how assignements should be stored?* `/student-number/course-code/semester/section-number/assignement-title/submission.txt`
+-  [Priority medium] *Discuss how assignments should be stored?* `/student-number/course-code/semester/section-number/assignement-title/submission.txt`

 -  [SOLVED] Editing the assignment title after uploading a new assignment (instructor).